cloudstax/firecamp/docs/installation/README.md

 ```

 **The service deletion will NOT delete the service volumes.
 Instead, it returns the volumes.
 You would need to delete the volumes by yourself.** This is to avoid the potential service deletion by mistake.

+The service deletion is usually fast.
+While, occassionally, some AWS operations such as detaching the EBS volume, deleting Route53 record, may take around 100 seconds.